Malankara Syriac Knanaya Archdiocese

 After the Coonen Cross Revolt.
 (Oath of the Bent Cross)a part of the Knanaya Community joined Archdeacon Thomas.
-They later accepted West Syriac liturgical traditions brought to Malankara by Mor Gregorios Abdal Jaleel of Jerusalem.
-This group later came under the Patriarch of Antioch.
-Today they form part of the Knanaya Archdiocese of the Syrian Orthodox Church.
+They later returned to West Syriac liturgical traditions brought to Malankara by them.
+This group remained under the Patriarch of Antioch.
+Today they form part of the Knanaya Archdiocese of the Syriac Orthodox Church.

 List of Knanaya Syrian Church

-The Knanaya Syrians are Jewish migrants who believed in Syriac Orthodox Church primacy.
-They have communities in Allapuzha Pathanamthitta and Kottayam of Kerala and abroad.
+The Knanaya Syrians claim that they are Jewish migrants who believed in Syriac Orthodox Church primacy.
+They have communities in Alappuzha, Pathanamthitta and Kottayam of Kerala and abroad.